-This article looks at sets from an informational processing perspective; what they are; how they are constructed; and, distinct ways in which data can be drawn from sets within IRI software.
+This article looks at sets from an informational processing perspective; what they are; how they are constructed; and, distinct ways in which data can be drawn from sets within IRI software products using the SortCL data definition and processing program; i.e., in CoSort and NextForm to replace values, FieldShield for pseudonomization, RowGen for random value selection, and the IRI Voracity platform (which includes them all) for lookup transforms in ETL and data cleansing jobs.

-A data set is a collection of objects that are grouped together because they are instances of the same class or kind.
+A data set is a collection of objects that are grouped together because they are instances of the same kind.
 In an informational environment, a set could be the shared repository of everything of that class or, at least, everything that is meaningful to the enterprise.
 The objects are not necessarily ordered or unique.
-A set would be more valuable if it were application-independent.
+A set file is also valuable because it is reusable and application-independent.

 An object can also be a composite; for example, name-address-phone number (presumably attributes of one person).
 Composite values are separated by a “tab” character, which can be easily seen on paper or a monitor.
 Every line would then have the same number of composite items; and if an item were null, the tab would be present.